The Self Data Backfill Guide can be used to import historical data into Amplitude.

 - Keep historical data separate.
-We recommend keeping historical data in a separate Amplitude project and not backfilling historical data into a live production project.
+Consider keeping historical data in a separate Amplitude project and not backfilling historical data into a live production project.
 Not only does it make the upload easier, but it keeps your live Amplitude data clean and keeps you focused on current data and moving forward.
 Chances are, you are not going to check historical data that often, but when you do it is still easily accessible.
 In addition, historical user property values would also get processed and would overwrite current live values.
 Our ingestion system would then sync the out-of-date property values onto new live events coming in.
 You can read more about our data ingestion system below.

 - Connecting user data between two data sets.
-If you want to connect historical data with current data, you should combine the historical data and live data in the same project.
-You must also have a common ID shared between both sets of data which is the user_id field in Amplitude’s system.
-You will need to set the user_id of your historical data to the user_id in your current data if you want the data to connect.
+If you want to connect historical data with current data, then you should combine the historical data and live data in the same project.
+You must also have a common ID shared between both sets of data, which is the User ID field in Amplitude’s system.
+You will need to set the User ID of your historical data to the User ID in your current data if you want the data to connect.

 - The new user count may change.
 Amplitude defines a new user based on the earliest event timestamp that Amplitude sees for a given user.
 As a result, if a user is recorded as new on 6/1/15 and data is backfilled for the user on 2/1/15, the user will then be reflected as new on 2/1/15.
 Read below for instructions on backfilling users.

 - Current application data may be compromised.
-If there is a mismatch between the Amplitude user_id and the backfilled user_id, then we interpret the two distinct user_ids as two distinct users.
+If there is a mismatch between your current User ID and the backfilled User ID, then we interpret the two distinct User IDs as two distinct users.
 As a result, users will be double counted.
-Since we cannot delete data once it has been recorded, you may have to create a new application altogether to eliminate any data issues.
+Since we cannot delete data once it has been recorded, you may have to create a new project altogether to eliminate any data issues.

 - Monthly event limit.
 Each event backfilled counts toward your monthly event volume.

 - Review the documentation for the HTTP API.